 I took a host of photos at Tregardock last year, as I managed to visit five times over the course of 2018.
 In fact, I love this collection of photos so much that I decided to get a book printed with them all in for me to have at home.
 As I was organising the images, I realised that I might as well create a virtual ‘photo-book’ here on Restless as I want to share them all with you too.

 To make this even more of a good idea, I am in Cornwall right now, probably about to make 2019’s inaugural Tregardock visit.
-When better look at a retrospective of Tregardock’s 2018 glory?
+When better to look at a retrospective of Tregardock’s 2018 glory?

 This was the most beautiful I have ever seen a real place look.
 The sea mist hung in the air perfectly, making it look like the surface of the moon, or another world.
 Everything was bathed in a perfect blue tint.

-I remember being absolutely speechless as I walked around with my camera, not truly believing that we’d come to the perfect little place on such a perfect day.
+I remember being absolutely speechless as I walked around with my camera, not truly believing that we’d come to the most perfect little place on such a perfect day.
 I have visited Tregardock many times, and while it is always beautiful, I have never again seen it quite like that.
 It was a very special moment to witness.

 May 2018, part 1